Psykotikism/Mutant_Tanks/README.md

 ```

 ```
+// Accessible by the developer and admins with "z" (Root) flag. sm_st_list - View a list of installed abilities. sm_tank2 - Spawn a Super Tank.

 // Accessible by all players.
 sm_st_config - View a section of the config file. sm_st_info - View information about Super Tanks++.